swtdew/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+Most sucessful campaigns launched in May and June, Dec appears to be not a good launching period
 ### Analysis of Outcomes Based on Goals
+Campaigns less than 5000 have a higher success rate
 ### Challenges and Difficulties Encountered
+Setting up countifs based on several criterias
 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-Most sucessful campaigns launched in May and June, Dec appears to be not a good launching period
-- What can you conclude about the Outcomes based on Goals?
-Campaigns less than 5000 have a higher success rate
-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?